spikehip/ba-ggr/README.md

 # BA-GGR

-This is a simple multi-platform HTML5 mobile application developed with ionic framework v2 and angularjs 2 for the purpose of helping the colleagues working on the BA-APOK project to sum up their consumption in the kitchen.
+This is a multi-platform HTML5 mobile application developed with ionic framework v2 and angularjs 2 to track and sum up the consumption of different beverages in the kitchen.

 ## Installation